It’s giving season. Donors are feeling generous, the appeals have been sent out, and the donations are (hopefully) flowing in!

 - Balance your org’s checkbook

-All things that should make for a smooth transition in the new year!
+These are all things that should make for a smooth transition into the new year.

 We’ve boiled down our best advice into a simple nonprofit year-end checklist that every organization can accomplish before the end of the year.

 1. Communications: Thank Your Donors

 This may already be on your nonprofit’s year-end checklist, but it’s worth repeating because it’s just that important.